Student Handbook & Terms and conditions

-- Pre-requisite units and entry requirements as applicable to your qualification
+- Pre-requisite units and entry requirements as applicable to your qualification.

-- Appropriate level of computer literacy – the ability to use a word processing application, email and Internet.
+- Appropriate level of computer literacy: the ability to use a word processing application, email, and Internet.
 Foundation Education does not provide IT technical support for students.

-- Appropriate computer software – Microsoft Word (or the Open Office equivalent) and a PDF Reader.
+- Appropriate computer software: Microsoft Word (or the Open Office equivalent) and a PDF Reader.
 Please note that your course is not supported on IOS/Android tablets and mobile phones.

-- Google Chrome Internet Browser
+- Our recommended browser, which is Google Chrome Internet Browser.

-- PC Requirements – Windows XP Service Pack +2, Windows Vista, Windows 7, Windows 8 or Windows 10
+- PC Requirements: Windows 7, Windows 8, or Windows 10.

-- Mac Requirements- Mac OS X 10.6 or later
+- Mac Requirements: Mac OS X 10.6 or later.

-- Regular allocation of time over the length of your enrolment to complete your course
+- Regular allocation of time over the length of your enrolment to complete your course.

-- Active email address and internet connection
+- Active email address and internet connection.

-- Mobile phone with voice mail capability
+- Mobile phone with voice mail capability.

-- Willingness to respond to communication in a timely manner
+- Willingness to respond to communication in a timely manner.

 - If you have opted to pay for your course upfront or via instalments (referred to as a payment plan), the capacity to meet these payments as per your contract.

-- Capacity to engage with coaching sessions, including any language, literacy and numeracy support, as needed to complete the requirements of your course.
+- Capacity to engage with coaching sessions, including any language, literacy, and numeracy support, as needed to complete the requirements of your course.

 - Willingness to receive information on future courses or other training products with Foundation Education.

-All participants must be over the age of 18 to participate in a course with Foundation Education, unless express verbal or written permission from a parent or guardian is supplied.
+All participants must be over the age of 18 to participate in a course with Foundation Education unless express verbal or written permission from a parent or guardian is supplied.

-If you are under 18 years of age, you must ensure your parent or guardian has read and understood the terms and conditions contained in this booklet.
+If you are under 18 years of age, you must ensure that your parent or guardian has read and understood the terms and conditions contained in this booklet.
 By providing signed or verbal approval of your enrolment, your parent or guardian acknowledges and accepts the terms and conditions herein, including guaranteeing the principal liability to make payment of all course fees.

 In addition to the above requirements, there are certain other criteria you must meet in order to undertake a traineeship.
 For the most accurate and up-to-date information, as well as employer obligations, please contact your state training authority directly:

-- ACT: http://www.det.act.gov.au/training/individuals
+- ACT: http://www.cmd.act.gov.au/skillscanberra/individuals

 - NSW: https://smartandskilled.nsw.gov.au/